-Every Meal is committed to using only high-quality food that retains dignity for our children and families.
+Every Meal is committed to providing GOOD FOOD that retains the dignity of our children and families.
 We continually gather feedback from taste tests, program participant surveys, and collaboration with cultural liaisons and community groups.

 Food drives are also an important part of our food sourcing.
 All donated food is thoroughly sorted by our specific criteria before being used in our bags.